andrii302/flint/doc/source/building.rst

 Static or dynamic library only
 -------------------------------------------------------------------------------

-By default FLINT only builds a shared libraries by default.
-If you need to build a static library, you can pass ``--enable-static`` to ``configure``.
-With this, ``--disable-shared`` can be passed as well to disable the build of a shared library, which will reduce the building time.
+FLINT builds static and shared libraries by default, except on platforms where this is not supported.
+If you do not require either a shared or static library then you may pass ``--disable-static`` or ``--disable-shared`` to ``configure``.
+This can substantially speed up the build.

 AVX2 instructions
 -------------------------------------------------------------------------------